google/in-silico-labeling/README.md

     from our test set.
 1. Train the pre-trained model on a new dataset (Condition E).

-Please note, this README deviates from the way transfer learning is demonstrated in the paper.
+Please note, the example in this README deviates from the way transfer learning is demonstrated in the paper.
 In the paper, the model is trained once on all datasets, including Condition E; this is also called multi-task learning.
 In this guide, we're starting with a pre-trained model on Conditions A, B, C, and D, and incrementally training it on Condition E.
 The benefit of the latter technique is it requires less time to learn a new task, but it is likely to overfit if overtrained (see below).